 Top Seven Google Tips:

-Use Google Scholar for scholarly literature (on campus you'll see MH Links content) and Google Books for digitized books (many classics), ebooks, and previews of books.
+Use Google Scholar for scholarly literature (on campus you'll see MH Full Text content) and Google Books for digitized books (many classics), ebooks, and previews of books.

 Put quotation marks around phrases as Google automatically puts an AND between every word.
 This is a good rule to follow when searching any search engine or database.